fiberplane/docs/docs/providers/tutorial-create-a-provider.md

 version = "1.0.0"
 ```

-You will also need to update the `Cargo.toml` file to replace the "workspace" dependencies with proper standalone ones:
+To use proper standalone dependencies, you'll need to update the Cargo.toml file by replacing the "workspace" dependencies:

 ```toml
 # In Cargo.toml